aioraa/landingpage/README.md

-Creating a landing page using HTML and CSS
+A landing page using HTML and CSS